chriscc447/info2950_final/README.md

 * __TopCharts_incomplete.csv__: scraped directly from Spotify's Top Charts website; does not contain audio features
 * __TopCharts_missing.csv__: first round of retrieving audio features; some songs may be missing audio features
 * __TopCharts_complete.csv__: complete dataset with all audio features
+* __TopCharts.csv__: complete dataset with all audio features and streams converted to int datatype
+* __TopCharts_clustered_artists.csv__: dataset with all unique artists, their median audio feature values, and their cluster assignments
+* __TopCharts_clustered_songs.csv__: dataset with all unique songs and their cluster assignments

 ## Some issues regarding the dataset:
 * Spotify doesn’t have Top Charts webpages for the following dates: